Brewster F2A Buffalo: British Commonwealth (Malaya)

 In its original form, the B-339 had a theoretical maximum speed of 323 mph at a rather unrealistic 21000 ft, but fuel starvation problems and poor supercharger performance at higher altitudes meant that this figure was never achieved in combat; the B-339E was no different in this regard.
 Its maneuverability was severely impaired (the aircraft was unable to perform loops), and initial rate of climb was reduced to 2300 ft/min.
-The Wright Cyclone 1890-G-105 engine designated for use in the Brewster Mk I was in short supply; many aircraft were fitted with secondhand Wright engines sourced from Douglas DC-3 airliners and rebuilt to G105 or G102A specifications by Wright.
+The Wright Cyclone 1890-G-105 engine designated for use in the Buffalo Mk I was in short supply; many aircraft were fitted with secondhand Wright engines sourced from Douglas DC-3 airliners and rebuilt to G105 or G102A specifications by Wright.
 In service, some effort was made by at least one Brewster squadron to improve the type's sluggish performance; a few aircraft were lightened by some 1000 lb by removing armor plate, armored windshields, radios, gun camera, and all other unnecessary equipment, and by replacing the .50 in machine guns with .303 in machine guns.
 The fuselage tanks were filled with a minimum of fuel, and run on high-octane aviation petrol where available.
 At Alor Star airfield in Malaya, the Japanese captured over 1000 oilbbl of high-octane aviation petrol from British forces, which they promptly used in their own fighter aircraft.

 Many of the pilots assigned the Buffalo lacked adequate training and experience in the type.
 A total of 20 of the original 169 Buffalos were lost in training accidents during 1941.
 By December 1941, approximately 150 Buffalo B-339E aircraft made up the bulk of the British fighter defenses of Burma, Malaya and Singapore.
 The two RAAF, two RAF, and one RNZAF squadrons, during December 1941 – January 1942, were beset with numerous problems, including poorly built and ill-equipped aircraft.
 Aviation historian Dan Ford characterized it as, "The performance... was pathetic."
 Inadequate spare parts and support staff, airfields that were difficult to defend against air attack, lack of a clear and coherent command structure, a Japanese spy in the Army air liaison staff, antagonism between RAF and RAAF squadrons and personnel, and inexperienced pilots lacking appropriate training would lead to disaster.
 Although the Mk I had .50-inch guns, many aircraft were equipped with .303 Browning mounts and electric firing solenoids, which tended to fail in service.
+Moreover, according to Flight Lieutenant Mowbray Garden of 243 Squadron RAF, the Buffalos were supplied with only armour-piercing ammunition and no incendiary; Japanese aircraft lacked armor and self-sealing fuel tanks in the early years of the war, a fact unknown to the Allies at the time.